garylirocks/quickrefs/azure-active-directory.markdown

 - For collaborating with business partners from external organizations like suppliers, partners and vendors
 - Users appear as guests
-- Guest user could login by an email code, SMS code, Google/Facebook account, etc
+- Guest user won't have credentials saved in your tenant, they will login via another AAD, an email code, SMS code, Google/Facebook account, etc

 <img src="images/azure_ad-external-identities.png" width="600" alt="Guest users" />